heiazuo/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `admin_username` - (Required) The Admin Username for the Cluster.
 Changing this forces a new resource to be created.

 * `ssh_key` - (Required) An `ssh_key` block.
 Only one is currently allowed.
 Changing this forces a new resource to be created.

 ---

+A `ingress_profile` block supports the following:

+* `dns_zone_id` - (Optional) Resource ID of the DNS Zone to be associated with the web app.
+Used only when Web App Routing is enabled.
+Changing this forces a new resource to be created.

+---